FarFar-Tech/Land-Cover-Classification_using_Foundation_Models/README.md

 ## 📂 Data Sources

-This project uses satellite imagery and labeled land cover data to train a U-Net model for pixel-wise classification.
+This project uses satellite imagery and labeled land cover data to re-train a remote sensing foundation model, called “DOFA”, for pixel-wise classification.
 The data is composed of:

 - **Land Cover Labels (Ground Truth)**
   - File: `LC_Image_v1.tif`